 SSD storage, sometimes called a Solid State Disk share a similar appearance with standard magnetic/mechanical hard drives, yet their construction is vastly different.
 SSD’s use semiconductors, USB controllers and electronics to store data.
 This allows for a more dependable drive with no moving components and consume less power than standard hard drives.
 Therefore, file transfers, read and write data cycles are much faster.
 As these continue to become cheaper and more economical, they are commonly used with portable devices, such as tablets and laptops.
-This makes them a convenient option, though they may offer less storage space than the standard hard drives you’re used to.
+This makes them a convenient computer storage option.
+Although, they may offer less storage space than the standard hard drives you’re used to.
 Solid state drives are also more environmentally friendly.

 USB Flash Drive.

 USB disk drives, you’ll probably be familiar with these.
 Similar to SSD storage devices, but with less capacity and a smaller design, these also feature no moving components, which makes them durable and better-suited for portability.
 You can carry these around your neck on lanyards, or in your pockets.
 Many people use these for backing-up data when away from home.
 Thus, they can easily transfer materials from one computer to another.
 These are cheap, easy to use, and durable, but can only store limited amounts of data.